New Orleans is an easy place to love. Its larger-than-life personality all but ensures a good time.

 Frenchmen Street: A Hub for Music Clubs

 Within walking distance from the French Quarter, you’ll happen upon the Faubourg Marigny neighborhood and its famed Frenchmen Street.
 You know you’re in the right spot when you hear it: The live music scene is condensed into a three-block section jam-packed with clubs and lounges.
 First stop is The Spotted Cat, a quintessential Jazz club that caters to a diverse crowd: locals, tourists and celebrities.
 A happy vibe emanates from the patrons, musicians and staff.
-On Wednesdays, stop in for free swing dance lessons.
-Next walk down to Maison – a mega club with three floors dedicated to quality live music, drinks and good food.
+Next walk down to The Maison – a mega club with three floors dedicated to quality live music, drinks and good food.
 It’s non-stop entertainment seven days a week.
 If you prefer something more intimate and cozy, visit Three Muses.
 A tiny enclave, it serves up lively Jazz combos, craft cocktails and original small plates.
 Scoot in for a cocktail or dinner; stay longer for the enchanting music.

 Jazz act at The Spotted Cat Music Club on Frenchmen Street

 Upscale Jazz in the City